hacpai/show-me-the-code/Python/README.md

 If the second operand is a Point, the method should return a new Point whose x coordinate is the sum of the x coordinates of the operands, and likewise for the y coordinates.

 If the second operand is a tuple, the method should add the first element of the tuple to the x coordinate and the second element to the y coordinate, and return a new Point with the result.

+**第 0075 题：**Download the code from this chapter (http: // thinkpython. com/ code/ Time2. py ).
+Change the attributes of Time to be a single integer representing seconds since mid- night.
+Then modify the methods (and the function `int_to_time`) to work with the new implemen- tation.
+You should not have to modify the test code in main.
+When you are done, the output should be the same as before.